-FEDERAL COMMUNICATIONS COMMISSION (FCC) Part 68 STATEMENT
+Federal Communications Commission (FCC) Part 68

 This equipment complies with Part 68 of the FCC rules.
-On the front cover of this equipment is a label that contains, among other information, the FCC registration number and ringer equivalence number (REN) for this equipment.
-If requested, this information must be provided to the telephone company.
+On the front cover of this equipment is a label that contains the FCC registration number and Ringer Equivalence Number (REN).
+You must provide this information to the telephone company when requested.